danpelis/CPE322/README.md

 ## Links
 ### I followed steps from the article below:
-(He also provided the scripts to convert my training files and i followed the structure of his project for my repo.)
+(He also provided the scripts to convert my training files and I followed the structure of his project for my repo.)

 https://towardsdatascience.com/how-to-train-your-own-object-detector-with-tensorflows-object-detector-api-bec72ecfe1d9